Zero6992/chatGPT-discord-bot/README.md

 ## Step 3: Run the bot

 1. Open a terminal or command prompt
-2. Navigate to the directory where you installed the chatGPT Discord bot
+2. Navigate to the directory where you installed the ChatGPT Discord bot
 3. Run `python main.py` to start the bot

 ## Have A Good Chat !